santigimeno/node-pcsclite/README.md

     * *error* `Error`
     * *protocol* `Number` Established protocol to this connection.

-Wrapper around `[SCardConnect](http://pcsclite.alioth.debian.org/pcsc-lite/node12.html)`.
+Wrapper around [`SCardConnect`](http://pcsclite.alioth.debian.org/pcsc-lite/node12.html).
 Establishes a connection to the reader.

 #### reader.disconnect(callback)

 * *callback* `Function` called when disconnection operation ends
     * *error* `Error`

-Wrapper around `[SCardDisconnect](http://pcsclite.alioth.debian.org/pcsc-lite/node14.html)`.
+Wrapper around [`SCardDisconnect`](http://pcsclite.alioth.debian.org/pcsc-lite/node14.html).
 Terminates a connection to the reader.

 #### reader.transmit(input, res_len, protocol, callback)

 * *input* `Buffer` input data to be transmitted
 * *res_len* `Number`.
 Max. expected length of the response
 * *protocol* `Number`.
 Protocol to be used in the transmission
-* *callback* `Function` called when disconnection operation ends
+* *callback* `Function` called when transmit operation ends
     * *error* `Error`
     * *output* `Buffer`

-Wrapper around `[SCardTransmit](http://pcsclite.alioth.debian.org/pcsc-lite/node17.html)`.
+Wrapper around [`SCardTransmit`](http://pcsclite.alioth.debian.org/pcsc-lite/node17.html).
 Sends an APDU to the smart card contained in the reader connected to.

 #### reader.control(input, control_code, res_len, callback)

 * *input* `Buffer` input data to be transmitted
 * *control_code* `Number`.
 Control code for the operation
 * *res_len* `Number`.
 Max. expected length of the response
-* *callback* `Function` called when disconnection operation ends
+* *callback* `Function` called when control operation ends
     * *error* `Error`
     * *output* `Buffer`

-Wrapper around `[SCardControl](http://pcsclite.alioth.debian.org/pcsc-lite/node18.html)`.
+Wrapper around [`SCardControl`](http://pcsclite.alioth.debian.org/pcsc-lite/node18.html).
 Sends a command directly to the IFD Handler (reader driver) to be processed by the reader.